-IWR staff regularly attends and engages in both the Ocean Resource Management (ORM) Interagency Policy Committee and the Ocean Science and Technology (OST) Interagency Policy Committee, attending monthly meetings and providing necessary edits and commentary to the National Ocean Policy Implementation Plan (NOP-IP).
-Mr. Charley Chesnutt, of the IWR Coastal Team, serves on the OTS committee, and Ms. Deb Larson-Salvatore sits on the ORM committee.
+IWR staff regularly attends and engages in both the Ocean Resource Management (ORM) Interagency Policy Committee and the Ocean Science and Technology (OST) Interagency Policy Committee, attending monthly meetings and providing necessary edits and commentary to the National Ocean Policy Implementation Plan (NOP-IP) and serving on the OTS and ORM committees.
 IWR staff participated in developing the Implementation Plan.
 The most current version is out for review, and the final is expected to be released in the spring of 2013.

 IWR staff also participates in the Interagency Working Group on Ocean Partnerships (IWGOP), as part of the National Oceanic Partnership Program (NOPP).
 This interagency working group works to coordinate member agency coastal efforts, and encourage interagency participation on proposals from the various agencies relevant to the National Ocean Policy, and advises and assists the Subcommittee on Ocean Science and Technology (SOST) on matters related to ocean partnership programs.